 Hearings by Mail

-- Include a legible copy of the driver's license;
+- A copy of driver's license

 For questions regarding this procedure, call (651) 430-6279.

 Every citation is either payable or requires a court appearance (call (651) 430-6279 to determine status).
 If it is payable

 , you need to choose one of the following two options within 30 days of the date of your offense

 Payable Option 1: Pay the fine in full.

 - A plea of guilty to all offenses charged on the citation.

 - An admission that you understand and voluntarily waive the following rights to:

 - a trial to the court or jury;

 - be presumed innocent until proven guilty beyond a reasonable doubt;